Manning Project Area

 The Manning area is bounded by Manning Road, Kwinana Freeway, Hope Avenue and Challenger Avenue.

-Following preliminary and detailed design for the area undertaken in late 2019, project works are due to commence in June 2021 for the installation of new underground cabling, primary equipment and new LED street lights.
+Following preliminary and detailed design for the area undertaken in late 2019, project works have commenced for the installation of new underground cabling, primary equipment and new LED street lights.

 What you can expect

-Western Power's project contractor for the area, Diamond Underground Services will issue letters of advice to each property at the various stages of the project as outlined below.
+Western Power's project contractor for the area, Genus (formerly Diamond Underground Services) will issue letters of advice to each property at the various stages of the project as outlined below.
 Timing and further details of each stage will be updated here as and when the information becomes available.
-Residents will also receive advice notices from Diamond Underground Services throughout the construction activities.
+Residents will also receive advice notices from Genus throughout the construction activities.

-Stage 1 from June 2021 - Property Services Installation
+Stage 1 from June/July 2021 - Property Services Installation

 Installation of the new underground service cable from the front boundary of the property to the house.
-Diamond Underground Services will be accessing properties in the area over the next few weeks.
+Genus will be accessing properties in the area over the next few weeks.

 Residents do not need to be home for this work.
-Should Diamond Underground Services need access inside a house, or to the rear of your property, or if your meter box is locked, they will contact you to arrange access.
+Should Genus need access inside a house, or to the rear of your property, or if your meter box is locked, they will contact you to arrange access.

 This work is just for cable installation.
 The cable will remain unconnected at both ends until the power is changed over from the existing overhead wires to the underground service.

-Western Power and Diamond Underground Services will endeavour to minimise the impact of this work by using underground drilling when on your property.
+Western Power and Genus will endeavour to minimise the impact of this work by using underground drilling when on your property.

 Stage 2 - Street Services Installation